What are Simple Herbals?

 Almond oil is a soothing oil that is very well supported by many skin types.

 Castor oil is a deep thick oil that is traditionally used for castor oil pack (link to the article ”castor oil pack”) and can be used for any dried out skin as she is extremely restorative to damaged skin/tissues.

 experimenting with some local safflower Oil and hope to fit my needs.

 — The plants are

 forest.
-I use the whole fresh plants or roots for the tincture,
+I use the whole fresh plants, roots and berries for the tincture,

 elixir, infused vinegar and oxymeI.
 For the oil, it will depend on